Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/networks.md

 **STOP:** Select the expanded view of the transcription factor network in the figure above.
 Do you notice anything interesting about this network?
 {: .notice--primary}

-## Autoregulation
+## (Feedback) loops in the transcription factor network

-The *E. coli* transcription factor network seems to have a surprising number of **loops**, or edges that connect a node to itself.
+You may have noticed that the *E. coli* transcription factor network seems to have surprisingly many **loops**, or edges that connect a node to itself.
 It is worth pausing for a moment to consider the implications of a loop in a transcription factor network.
-What does it even mean for a transcription factor to regulate itself?
+What does it mean for a transcription factor to regulate itself?

 A transcription factor is a protein, which means that because of the Central Dogma of Molecular Biology, the transcription factor is produced as the result of transcription and translation of a gene appearing in an organism's DNA.
 In **autoregulation**, illustrated in the figure below, the transcription factor protein then binds to the DNA in the upstream region of the gene encoding the *same* transcription factor.
 This type of **feedback** is a beautiful and surprising feature of a simple biological system.